IBM/ibm-cloud-sdk-common/README.md

 the `Retry-After` header, the value of that response header will be used as the retry interval, subject to a maximum of 20 seconds.
-If no `Retry-After` header is found in the response, then an exponential backoff policy will be used such that successive retries would use wait times of 1, 2, and 4, 8 and 16 seconds..
+If no `Retry-After` header is found in the response, then an exponential backoff policy will be used such that successive retries would use wait times of 1, 2, 4, 8 and 16 seconds.
 </details>
 <details><summary>Node.js</summary>
 To enable automatic retries programmatically in the Node SDK, use the service client's